At the Edge of Possible

 John D. Halamka, M.D., sees an entirely new future for health care.

 More cures.
 Earlier diagnoses.
 Treatments tailored to each person at a precise moment.
 Healthier populations.
 The scourge of potential global pandemics eradicated just as they emerge.

 How?
 Through Mayo Clinic's bold vision to transform the current state of health care — a revolution to be led by a patient-centered organization committed to harnessing the full potential of technology and data to serve patients everywhere.

-The Mayo Clinic Platform is a coordinated portfolio of initiatives focused on transforming health care by unlocking the ever-increasing potential of technology, big data and artificial intelligence to make connections that were previously difficult to achieve.
+Mayo Clinic Platform is a coordinated portfolio of products focused on transforming health care by unlocking the ever-increasing potential of technology, big data and artificial intelligence to make connections that were previously difficult to achieve.
 In his role, Dr. Halamka is helping Mayo Clinic develop new ways of thinking, new partnerships and new specialized skills to meet evolving patient needs while adhering to Mayo’s long-standing values.

 It’s a more aspirational charge than ever before for Dr. Halamka, who has been developing and implementing health care information strategy and policy for more than 25 years.
 He has previously led initiatives at Beth Israel Lahey Health and Harvard Medical School and for the presidential administrations of George W. Bush and Barack Obama.

 And while his extensive experience positions him as a global leader in technology and medicine, Dr. Halamka emphasizes that it is Mayo Clinic's patient-centered commitment to digital health care that will ultimately power transformation by creating the first truly integrated medical platform.